-RGD resumes printing of free birth certificates
+RGD Resumes Printing of Free Birth Certificates

 A week ago, the agency had to suspend the printing of the first free birth certificate and limited the maximum number of copies for which persons could apply and pay.

-The suspension, which was supposed to end on September 30, was shortened when the agency received its new shipment of paper on Tuesday, September 26.
+The suspension, which was supposed to end on September 30, came to a halt when the agency received its new shipment of paper on Tuesday, September 26.

 The RGD’s Chief Executive Officer (CEO), Charlton McFarlane, told JIS News that «we have replenished our stock of security paper, and starting today we will be resuming our standard service levels for customers».